-The shirasaya sword has a unique history and are quite popular among collectors.
-The word shirasaya translates “white scabbard” and describes the clean design of the scabbard, rather than the blade.
-A traditional Japanese shirasaya can house katanas, wakizashis, even tantos!
-Our shirasayas are made with the highest-quality materials in the traditional simple design.
-They complement and preserve their blades expertly.
+The shirasaya sword has a unique history and is quite popular among collectors.
+The word shirasaya translates to “white scabbard” and describes the clean design of the scabbard, rather than the blade.
+A traditional Japanese shirasaya can house katanas, wakizashis, even tantos.
+Our shirasayas are made with the highest-quality materials in the simple traditional design.
+They complement and preserve their blades in times of peace.
 Whether you’re looking for a wakizashi to add to your collection or a ninja sword for battle, take a look at our selection of shirasaya swords for a simple, elegant design.

 Shirasaya protected all types of blades, including yaris or spears.
 The main purpose of a shirasaya was to preserve the samurai sword blade when it was not being used.
-It was not meant to be used during combat because there was no tsuba or handle wrappings.
+It was not meant to be used during combat because there was no tsuba (hand guard) or handle wrappings.
 As stated before, the shirasaya was designed to be a simple wooden scabbard.
-Occasionally, a sayagaki was, or an appraisal, was written on the scabbard.
-The shirasaya was extremely simple in comparison to the koshirae, a more detailed sword mounting technique.
+Occasionally, a sayagaki, or sword appraisal, was written on the scabbard.
+The shirasaya was extremely simple in comparison to the koshirae, a more detailed sword mounting technique used on most samurai swords.
 The simplicity of the shirasaya is a beautiful complement to any samurai sword or blade.